NOSTOS STRATEGIES

 A specialised consultancy on the return of cultural heritage

-NOSTOS IS THE WORLD’S FIRST STRATEGIC CONSULTANCY ON THE RETURN HOME OF CULTURAL HERITAGE
+NOSTOS IS THE WORLD’S FIRST STRATEGIC CONSULTANCY SOLELY DEDICATED To THE RETURN OF CULTURAL HERITAGE

 NOSTOS will also help museums, private collectors, auction houses and galleries to develop repatriation plans, providing advice on return and collaboration related to foreign artefacts.